lucian-ilie/Seq-InSite/README.md

 # Training
 In order to retrain the model you should use 'train_T5_MSA_LSTM.py' and 'train_T5_MSA_MLP.py'.
-Assuming you have the embedding in the desired directory you could use the following command to train each branch of the model
+If you have the embedding stored in the desired directory, you can employ the subsequent command to train each branch of the model.

 ```
 python train_T5_MSA_MLP.py